serverless/enterprise/docs/secrets.md

 # Secrets

 Serverless Framework Enterprise Secrets is a new feature which helps you secure your services by securely storing secrets used by your Serverless Framework services.
 The [Serverless Framework Enterprise Dashboard](https://dashboard.serverless.com/) provides an interface to store and encrypt secrets and manage access to those secrets from your services.
-The Serverless Framework loads the secrets when the service is deployed.
+The Serverless Framework Enterprise Plugin loads the secrets when the service is deployed.

 ## Minimum Version Requirements

-In order to enable Serverless Secrets for a particular Service you must deploy or redeploy that Service using Serverless Framework version 1.43.0 or later.
+You must deploy or redeploy that Service using Serverless Framework open-source CLI version 1.43.0 or later with the Enterprise Plugin version 1.0.0 or later.

 ## Creating a new Secret